 Put yourself in your customers’ shoes and look at your product as if you wanted to buy it.
 What do you need to know to make a decision?
 All you have to do now is gather the information and split it into subcategories.
 Make sure you also implement a button for each subcategory so you can navigate through the sections more easily.

-One resource that can help you write your guide is this podcast: http://tcgte.com/.
-These people made podcasts about everything, from games to social norms.
+One resource that can help you write your guide is The Complete Guide to Everything, a weekly podcast about anything and everything, from games to social norms.
 Even though the information is recorded and not written, you might want to check them out to see how they structure it.

 If you want to look at a complete guide that teaches people more about SEO, SearchEngineJournal actually made an ebook.
 A user guide is also a great idea, but you should keep in mind that no user is going to read the whole guide, just the part that interests them.